IR-2018-147, July 10, 2018

 Although the Security Summit effort is making progress against tax-related identity theft, cybercriminals continue to evolve, and data thefts at tax professionals’ offices are on the rise.
 Thieves use stolen taxpayer data to create fraudulent returns that are harder to detect.
 Identity thieves are technically sophisticated, helped by well-funded and tax-savvy criminal syndicates based here and abroad.

-To mark the start of this awareness campaign, the IRS revised Publication 4557, Safeguarding Taxpayer Data, to better reflect the current threats to tax professionals.
+To mark the start of this awareness campaign, the IRS revised Publication 4557, Safeguarding Taxpayer Data (PDF), to better reflect the current threats to tax professionals.
 The guide outlines basic steps tax professionals should take, how to take them and provides details on how to comply with requirements for a data security plan.
-The IRS also created a new product, Publication 5293, Data Security Resource Guide for Tax Professionals, which highlights a compilation of IRS.gov resources for tax preparers.
+The IRS also created a new product, Publication 5293, Data Security Resource Guide for Tax Professionals (PDF), which highlights a compilation of IRS.gov resources for tax preparers.

 The IRS reminds professional tax preparers that the Financial Services Modernization Act of 1999, also known as Gramm-Leach-Bliley Act, requires certain financial entities – including professional tax return preparers – to create and maintain a security plan for the protection of client data.
 The Federal Trade Commission administers this law and its “Safeguards Rule” regulations.